avitorio/outstatic/apps/web/outstatic/content/docs/github-apps-authentication.md

 publishedAt: '2023-09-23T21:00:00.000Z'
 ---

-## Use Github Apps for Authentication
+## Use GitHub Apps for Authentication

 The preferred method of integration, as suggested by [GitHub Documentation](https://docs.github.com/en/apps/oauth-apps/building-oauth-apps/differences-between-github-apps-and-oauth-apps), is the utilization of GitHub Apps over OAuth Applications.
 Outstatic has built-in support to seamlessly integrate with Github Apps.